Solar Panel Permits: Why Speed is Crucial for Tax Credits

 Source: Statewide, IRC 2021 · Verified 2026 by StateDataIndex

-With a growing population of around 68,314 residents, Kershaw County maintains a relatively streamlined permitting process compared to major urban hubs.
-Processing typically takes 1 to 3 weeks.
+With a population of around 68,314 residents, Kershaw County generally runs a more streamlined permitting process than major urban hubs.

 Because South Carolina sits in a hurricane-prone zone, the South Carolina Building Codes pays close attention to how equipment and utilities are protected; in designated flood zones, units may need to be elevated or enclosed.